| A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 Restraint Devices

 A device used to physically restrain an animal.
-Examples of devices used to physically restrain animals include:
+Examples of devices used to physically restrain animals include, but are not limited to:

 • Chair